iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 amount based on the time remaining in the billing period at the time each seat was added.
-For instance, if your billing period runs from the 15th of last month to the 14th of this month, then, if you add 2 seats on the 10th of this month, you will be charged for only 5 days of the 2 new seats.
+For instance, if your billing period runs from the 15th of last month to the 14th of this month, then, if you add 2 seats on the 10th of this month, you will be charged for only 5 days for the 2 new seats.
 In the following billing period, the 2 additional seats will be charged for the entire billing period.

 If you decrease the number of seats, you will receive an account credit for the prorated difference.
 It will be applied automatically for future payment.